Joberman/process_sat/README.txt

 			 	   is the YORIG value in the GRIDDESC file.
 In same units as earthRadius.
 			 xCell	 - The x dimension of a cell, in projected coordinates.
-IN the same
+In the same
 			 	   units as earthRadius.
 This is the
 			 	   XCELL value in the GRIDDESC file
 			 yCell	 - The y dimension of a cell, in